Migrant worker: Singapore

-The number of foreign domestic workers (FDWs) in Singapore increased from about 201,000 in 2010 to 255,800 in 2019, or by 27 percent.
-As of 2019, one of every five Singaporean household hires a maid.
-In 1990, the ratio was about one in 13, with about 50,000 maids in Singapore at that time.

 The COVID-19 pandemic led to further concerns about treatment of migrant workers, especially those in dormitories.
 COVID-19 in the dormitories saw a more rapid spread of the virus compared to the rest of the population in Singapore.
 According to the Minister of Manpower, Josephine Teo, approximately 200,000 workers live in 43 dormitories in Singapore with about 10 to 20 workers sharing each room.

 It was announced that from January 2021, a new insurance scheme would be introduced to cover migrant workers against critical illnesses, non-work related deaths, with the employers needing to pay premiums of $9 a year per worker.

+Singapore issues a particular category of work permit for foreigners limited to domestic work.
+The number of foreign domestic workers (FDWs) increased from about 201,000 in 2010 to 255,800 in 2019, or by 27 percent.
+As of 2019, one of every five Singaporean household hires a maid.
+In 1990, the ratio was about one in 13, with about 50,000 maids in Singapore at that time.